Roof Style

 What Is a Dutch Gable Roof?
 Structure, Design, and Performance

-A Dutch gable roof combines a traditional gable with a hip roof, featuring a small gable at the peak of a hipped structure.
-This hybrid design improves attic space and ventilation while enhancing curb appeal and drainage performance.
-However, its complex geometry can increase construction costs and requires careful detailing to prevent water intrusion at roof intersections.
+Dutch gable roof is a hybrid roof structure that combines a traditional gable roof with a hip roof, featuring a small gable at the peak of a hipped end for added attic space and architectural detail.

 A Dutch gable roof is a hybrid roofing system that combines elements of both the gable and hip roof designs.
 Structurally, it features a standard hip roof with a small gable section—known as a gablet—positioned at the ridge, typically at the ends of the roof.
 This configuration results in a roof with four sloping sides (hips) and a vertical triangular extension (gable) at the peak, enhancing both the geometry and the usable attic space beneath the roof structure.